SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/AboutSwift.rst

 Swift is friendly to new programmers.
-Writing Swift code in a playground allows you to experiment with Swift code and see the results immediately, without the overhead of building and running an app.
+Writing Swift code in a playground allows you to experiment with code and see the results immediately, without the overhead of building and running an app.
 Swift combines powerful type inference and pattern matching with a modern, lightweight syntax,